heimrichhannot/contao-status-message-bundle/README.md

 // ...

-// use this flash bag key to output the messages after you've added them (see below)
+// use this scope key to output the messages after you've added them (see below)
-$flashBagKey = $this->statusMessageManager->getFlashBagKey(
+$scopeKey = $this->statusMessageManager->getScopeKey(
-    StatusMessageManager::FLASH_BAG_TYPE_MODULE,
+    StatusMessageManager::SCOPE_TYPE_MODULE,
     $module->id
 );

 // of course, you can also use autowiring ;-) System::getContainer()->get(StatusMessageManager::class)->addSuccessMessage(
     'Everything worked well :-)',
-    $flashBagKey
+    $scopeKey
 );
 ```